mozilla-releng/releasewarrior-2.0/docs/mergeduty/howto.md

 * Extended Support Releases follow-up from the relevant ESR repo, such as [mozilla-esr52](https://hg.mozilla.org/releases/mozilla-esr52/)
 * Release and Release Candidates are built from [mozilla-release](https://hg.mozilla.org/releases/mozilla-release/) repository

 How are those repositories kept in sync?
-That's `MergeDuty` and is part of the `releaseduty` responsability.
+That's `MergeDuty` and is part of the `releaseduty` responsibility.

 ## Overview of Procedure